CorentinMre/isenjs/README.md

 - `npm install isenjs`

-Here is an example script:
+Here is an example script with login:

 ```js
 import Client from "isenjs";